easyCZ/SLIP-A-2015/report/roy.md

   </tr>
 </table>

 As shown by the table above the cost of a single unit is 6.061 GBP however in bulk (1000 units +) the cost drops massively to 1.63 GBP.
-Of course this cost does not include the price of the prospeckt board but this price is incredibly reasonable for the results that we gathered from it.
+Of course this cost does not include the price of the prospeckz board but this price is incredibly reasonable for the results that we gathered from it.

 Shirt and Electrode placement
 -----------------------------